 |Exhibit 3.
 Accrual accounting results after the second sales transaction event.|

 Transaction Accounting for the Seller and the Buyer

 Consider a sale transaction for a manufacturer selling goods to another company.
 On 15 August, Achilles Corporation sells and ships goods to the buyer, Apollo Company.
 Along with the goods, the seller sends an invoice for $65,200 marked "Net 30."
 Apollo must pay this bill in 30 days or less.
 At sale closing, the seller records the sales revenues and new value in Accounts receivable as follows:

 Journal for Fiscal Year 20YY

 The debit transaction for $65,200 impacts Achilles' Accounts receivable, an asset category account.
 A debit increases the balance in asset accounts.
 At the same time, the seller credits (increases) the balance in Sales revenues, a revenue category account.

 The sale transaction is now "on the books" even though the buyer has not yet paid.

 While the bill is unpaid, the accounting systems of both companies recognize that seller and buyer have a creditor-debtor relationship.
-Achilles holds $65,200 in Accounts receivable, while Apollo carries another $65,200 in its own Accounts payable (a liability account).
-What happens next depends on whether or not Apollo actually pays Achilles.
+Achilles holds $65,200 in Accounts receivable, while Apollo carries another $65,200 in its Accounts payable (a liability account).
+What happens next depends on whether or not Apollo ever pays Achilles.

 If the buyer makes a cash payment in 30 days or less, say, on 1 September, the seller preserves the $65,200 sale value by moving it from one asset account to another.
 Here, the seller debits (increases) a Cash account and credits (decreases) Accounts receivable, as follows: